yukiisbored/blog/content/posts/improve-docking-on-freebsd.md

 `iwasaki@` wrote a diff that add a notify call to tell `devd(8)` when we're docked and undocked.
 Well, the diff kinda works as-is but we need to make some changes to make it work with today's version and add a check to see if `devd(8)` is even running or not.
-So, I made it work on `-CURRENT` and it works.
+So, I made it those changes and it works.

 I tried contacting `iwasaki@` if he wants to get the patch submitted himself but I didn't receive a respond so I just submit it along with my changes myself on